emcparland/dmspOTUs/mmetsp18s/README.md

 ## 4. Process results
-Filter results and only keep OTUs placed with posterior probability of 90% and likelihood < -10,000
+Filter results and only keep OTUs placed with posterior probability of 90% and likelihood < -10,000 **Note that my cutoff for the likelihood differs between the two phylogenies.
+When I moved the alignment offline to an alignment viewer, I found that the posterior probability filter had removed a majority of poorly aligned sequences.
+However, a few sequences remained that were not as nicely aligned and they had significantly higher likelihood values than all of the other sequences, which is how I landed on both filters.**

 - assign_lineage.sh (a shell script to add the lineages of MMETSP strains)
 - mmetsp_all_lineages.csv (reference for taoxnomy of MMETSP strains used in shell script)
 - mmetspkey.txt (used to assign any associated DMSP synthesis genes to each MMETSP strain in query file)